Self-Supervised Learning for Recommender Systems: A Survey: Introduction

-Although there have been several surveys on SSL in the fields of CV, NLP \cite{jing2020self,liu2021self} and graph learning \cite{wu2021self,liu2021graph,xie2021self}, the research efforts of SSR have not been systematically investigated despite the fast-growing number of papers.
-Unlike the aforementioned fields, recommendation involves a plethora of scenarios that differ in optimization objectives and deal with multiple types of data, making it difficult to perfectly generalize the ready-made SSL methods designed for CV, NLP and graph tasks to recommendation.
-As such, it provides soil for new-type SSL.
-Meanwhile, the problems like the highly-skewed data distribution \cite{DBLP:journals/pvldb/YinCLYC12}, widely observed biases \cite{chen2020bias}, and large-vocabulary categorical features \cite{kang2021learning}, which are unique to recommender systems, also spur a series of distinctive SSR methods that can enrich the SSL family.
-With SSR getting increasingly prevailing, a timely and systematic survey is urgently needed, to summarize the attainments and discuss the advantages and shortcomings of existing research efforts on SSR for promoting future research.
-To this end, we present an up-to-date and comprehensive retrospective on the frontier of SSR.
-In summary, our contributions are fourfold: \begin{itemize}[leftmargin=*] \item We survey a broad spectrum of SSR methods to cover as many related papers as possible.
-To the best of our knowledge, this is the first survey focusing on this new topic. \item We provide an exclusive definition of SSR and clarify its connections to related concepts.
-On top of that, we propose a comprehensive taxonomy that divides existing SSR methods into four categories: contrastive, generative, predictive, and hybrid.
-For each category, the narrative unfolds along its concept and formulation, the involved methods, and its pros and cons.
-We believe the definition and the taxonomy provide a clear design space for developing and customizing new SSR methods. \item We introduce an open-source library to facilitate the implementation and evaluation of SSR models.
-It incorporates multiple benchmark datasets and evaluation metrics, and has implemented 10+ state-of-the-art SSR methods for empirical comparison. \item We shed light on the limitations in the existing research, and identify the remaining challenges and future directions to advance SSR. \end{itemize}
+While SSL has been extensively surveyed in the fields of CV, NLP \cite{jing2020self,liu2021self} and graph learning \cite{wu2021self,liu2021graph,xie2021self}, there has not been a systematic investigation of research endeavors on SSR despite the growing number of publications.
+Unlike the aforementioned fields, recommendation involves a plethora of scenarios with varying optimization objectives and multiple types of data, making it difficult to generalize the ready-made SSL methods designed for other domains to recommendation.
+Meanwhile, recommender systems encounter unique challenges such as highly-skewed data distribution \cite{DBLP:journals/pvldb/YinCLYC12}, widely observed biases \cite{chen2020bias}, and large-vocabulary categorical features \cite{covington2016deep}, which provide soil for new-type SSL and have spurred a series of distinct SSR methods that can enrich the SSL family.
+Given the increasing prevalence of SSR, there is an urgent need for a timely and systematic survey to summarize the current achievements, discuss the strengths and limitations of existing research efforts on SSR, and promote future research.
+Therefore, this paper presents an up-to-date and comprehensive retrospective on the frontier of SSR.
+In summary, our contributions are fourfold: \begin{itemize}[leftmargin=*] \item We present a comprehensive survey of the latest research on SSR, which covers a large number of related papers.
+To the best of our knowledge, this is the first survey that focuses specifically on SSR. \item We provide a unique and precise definition of SSR, along with its connections to related concepts.
+Moreover, we develop a comprehensive taxonomy that categorizes existing SSR methods into four types: contrastive, generative, predictive, and hybrid.
+For each category, we discuss its concept and formulation, the involved methods, as well as its strengths and limitations. \item We introduce an open-source library, SELFRec, which aims to facilitate the implementation and evaluation of SSR models.
+The library incorporates multiple benchmark datasets and evaluation metrics, and includes more than 20 state-of-the-art SSR methods.
+Through rigorous experiments using SELFRec, we derive significant findings regarding designing effective SSR. \item We shed light on the limitations in the existing research, and identify the remaining challenges and future directions to advance SSR. \end{itemize}